-Gretel remained behind as the witch approached the pot.
+Gretel remained behind as the evil witch approached the pot.
 Gretel waited for Hansel's signal.

-Just as the old witch brought the tip of her long crooked nose to the boiling water, Hansel kicked his cage door open.
-This gave Gretel the signal to push the witch into the boiling pot of water.
-The witch toppled over into the pot just in time for Hansel to land right on her head, avoiding the hot water beneath his feet.
+Just as the evil, selfish witch brought the tip of her long, crooked nose to the boiling water, Hansel kicked his cage door open.
+This gave Gretel the signal to push the evil witch into the boiling pot of water.
+The evil witch toppled over into the pot just in time for Hansel to land right on her head, avoiding the hot water beneath his feet.
 The heat from the water melted the old witch into sweet, gooey syrup.